This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Legislation

-The Lords debates the key principles and main purpose of the Children’s Wellbeing and Schools Bill at second reading.
+The Lords debated the key principles and main purpose of the Children’s Wellbeing and Schools Bill at second reading.

 Get involved